PUrryGit/Command.io/README.md

 # Command.io
 A simple Discord bot, built using JavaScript and Node.js, to play local music files.
+Currently using Discord.js v14.14.1

 ## Commands
 ### Deploy